AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/add-assets.md

 > [!NOTE]
 >
-> Se precisar carregar hierarquias de pastas aninhadas para o AEM, consulte [Carregamento em massa de ativos](#bulk-upload)
+> Para fazer upload de hierarquias de pastas aninhadas para o AEM, consulte o upload [em massa de ativos](#bulk-upload).

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#